rom3r4/agronet/README.md

     ( Point your browser to http://loacalhost/agronet/install.php --or your url alias-- and selecct Commons Profile ( you may be asked for your MySQL database
-         credentials: your database name is 'newvoa3r' -- you can change this in first step
+         credentials: your database name is __YOUR_DATABASE__  -- you can change this in first step

     Resquest file, LATEST_DATABASE.sql.tar.gz (not provided here)